Gautham-Nagaraj/Data-601-Project/Readme.md

   2) Survivability estimate for cancer [statCan](https://www.statcan.gc.ca/search/results/site-search?q=13100158&fq=stclac:2&wb-srch-sub=search)

   The key guiding questions that will help preprocess and shape this dataset are:
-    1)What is the survivability rate for different demographics(race), in the SEER datasets 2)What is the survivability rate of breast cancer in Canada vs USA
+  1) What is the survivability rate for different demographics(race), in the SEER datasets
+  2) What is the survivability rate of breast cancer in Canada vs USA